 Be a Source for Reporters & Media

 Be a source of information for reporters that are covering a topic within your scope.
-You can do this a few different ways.
+You can do this in a few different ways.
 You can reach out to your local news or radio station and offer to write a monthly column.
 Take creative liberty with this!
 Contribute to a press release about a topic you are familiar with.
-In addition, you can respond to a prompt on help a reporter out.
+In addition, you can respond to a prompt to help a reporter out.
 Note that you typically have to respond quickly to these prompts.
-Often times, many people are looking at the same listings.
+Oftentimes, many people are looking at the same listings.

 Write Guest Blog Posts